SFusion: Self-attention based N-to-One Multimodal Fusion Block: Experiments and Results

-\textbf{GFF.} In the experiments on brain tumor segmentation, we compare TFusion with a gated feature fusion block (GFF) \cite{cdj:19}, which belongs to the convolution strategy (shown in Fig.~\ref{fig1}(c)).
-As shown in Fig.~\ref{fig5}, a feature disentanglement architecture is employed.
+\textbf{GFF.} In the experiments on brain tumor segmentation, we compare SFusion with a gated feature fusion block (GFF) \cite{cdj:19}, which belongs to the convolution strategy (shown in Fig.~\ref{fig1}(c)).
+As shown in Fig.~\ref{fig4} (b), a feature disentanglement architecture is employed.
 Multimodal medical images are decomposed into the modality-invariant content and the modality-specific appearance code by encoders $ E^{c} $ and $ E^{a} $, respectively.
-The content codes (e.g., $ c_{2} $ and $ c_{3} $, shown in Fig.~\ref{fig5}) of missing modalities are simulated with zero values.
+The content codes (e.g., $ c_{2} $ and $ c_{3} $, shown in Fig.~\ref{fig4} (b)) of missing modalities are simulated with zero values.
 Then, all content codes are fused into a shared representation $ c_{s} $ by GFF.
-Given $ c_{s} $ and an appearance code $ a_{i} $, the corresponding image is reconstructed by the decoder $ D^{r}_{i} $.
 Given $ c_{s} $ , the tumor segmentation results are generated by the decoder $ D^{s} $.
-For a fair comparison, we adopt the same encoders ($ E^{c}_{i} $ and $ E^{a}_{i} $) and decoders ($ D^{s} $ and $ D^{r}_{i} $) as used in \cite{cdj:19}. \textit{We obtain the performance of our fusion strategy by replacing GFF with TFfusion and removing the zero-padding operation.}

-The training max\_epoch is set to 200.
+For a fair comparison, we adopt the same encoders ($ E^{c}_{i} $ and $ E^{a}_{i} $) and decoders ($ D^{s} $ and $ D^{r}_{i} $) as used in \cite{cdj:19}. \textit{We obtain the performance of our fusion strategy by replacing GFF with SFusion and removing the zero-padding operation.} The training max\_epoch is set to 200.
 Following \cite{cdj:19} setting, the batch size is set to 1.
 Adam \cite{kb:14} is utilized with a learning rate of $ 1\times 10^{-4} $ and progressively multiplies it by (1 - epoch / max\_epoch$)^{0.9}$.
 Losses of $ \mathcal{L}_{KL} $, $ \mathcal{L}_{rec} $ and $ \mathcal{L}_{seg} $ are employed as \cite{cdj:19}.
 During training, to simulate real missing modalities scenarios, each training patient's data is fixed to one of 15 possible missing cases.
 For a comprehensive evaluation, we test the performance of all 15 cases for each test patient.

-Our implementations are on an NVIDIA RTX 3090 (24G) with PyTorch 1.8.1.
+Our implementations are on an NVIDIA RTX 3090(24G) with PyTorch 1.8.1.